akmalnawfer/3p-noon-daily-standup/README.md

 InstaHelp: Check Com code

 ## Inhamul
-Magic: STG release done for [1069,1081,1089] => Reviewing [1075] and take up any other US/bugs today
+Magic: STG release done for [1075,1094,1095] => Assist 3P + review code for [990] and take up any pending bugs.

-HB: Check with Himanshu + BE devs for BSC PRD API issue
+HB: Check with BE devs for BSC PRD API issue

 Flash: N/A